ickc/pandoc-data-dir/README.md

 # `pandoc.sh`

-`pandoc.sh` takes the most common pandoc arguments, preprocessor, templates that I personally used in one package.
+`bin/pandoc.sh` takes the most common pandoc arguments, preprocessor, filters, templates that I personally used in one package.

 The options are: